Home » GRE » GRE Exam » GRE Exam Dates

 Work backwards

 Now, decide on the date you would like to take the exam on and use a calendar to find out how many hours of preparation time is available to you.
-Basically, take away all the time you would have to give to your school work, commute and any daily activity.
+Basically, take away all the time you would have to give to your school work, commute and any other daily activity.
 Then cut out any dates that you have already committed to something else - attending a friend’s wedding, may be?
 The remaining hours is the study time you have potentially available.

 Be realistic